codio/site/source/docs/tuts/author/edit.html.md

 ##Guides Cheat Sheet

 Check out our  [Guides Cheat Sheet](https://bitbucket.org/codiocontent/guides-cheat-sheet) and import into your Codio account to review.
-See [here](/docs/dashboard/projects/creating/) for more infomation on importing.
+See [here](/docs/dashboard/projects/creating/) for more information on importing.